daysleeperx/Learning-A-Star-with-React/README.md

 # Learning A Star Algorithm with React

-App made for fun in order to learn A*, React Hooks, different ES6 concepts.
+App made for fun in order to learn A*, React Hooks and different ES6 concepts.

 *Running the app:*
 ```